AdobeDocs/experiences-by-you.en/README.md

 # Contribute article

-We welcome contributions from our community as well as from Adobe employees from outside the documentation teams.
+We welcome contributions from our community as well as from [!DNL Adobe] employees from outside the documentation teams.

-## Adobe Open Source Code of Conduct
+## [!DNL Adobe] Open Source Code of Conduct

-This project has adopted the [Adobe Open Source Code of Conduct](code-of-conduct.md) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+This project has adopted the [[!DNL Adobe] Open Source Code of Conduct](code-of-conduct.md) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Contributing](contributing.md) article.

-## How to contribute to Adobe content
+## How to contribute to [!DNL Adobe] content

-**If you are not an Adobe employee** you can submit an external community contribution.
+**If you are not an [!DNL Adobe] employee** you can submit an external community contribution.
 Community contributions are imported to our internal systems and are edited and merged in the public repo.
 The public repo is then synced with the latest changes and merged in the private repository.

-**If you are an Adobe employee**, you can contribute directly to the private [Adobe GitHub repository](https://git.corp.adobe.com/AdobeDocs/).
-For details, see the Adobe Experience League Authoring Guide for Adobe employees.
+**If you are an [!DNL Adobe] employee**, you can contribute directly to the private [[!DNL Adobe] GitHub repository](https://git.corp.adobe.com/[!DNL Adobe]Docs/).
+For details, see the [!DNL Adobe] Experience League Authoring Guide for [!DNL Adobe] employees.

 ## External contributors